bcoles/kasld/CONTRIBUTING.md

 region, helper-specific preconditions (e.g. `_sized` overflow,
 `_range` with `lo > hi`).

-Pass `name = NULL` (or `""`) when the leak only tells you "somewhere in this kind of memory" but not the specific instance.
-Pass a real name when you know exactly what's at the address — a kernel symbol (`hypercall_page`), an ACPI OEM ID (`Cpu0Ist`), a module (`nf_conntrack`), a device (`0000:00:14.0`).
+Pass `name = NULL` (or `""`) when the leak establishes only "somewhere in this kind of memory" and not the specific instance.
+Pass a real name when the exact occupant of the address is known — a kernel symbol (`hypercall_page`), an ACPI OEM ID (`Cpu0Ist`), a module (`nf_conntrack`), a device (`0000:00:14.0`).